matthieuauger/gatsby-theme-meetup/README.md

 4. **Edit the content in your code editor.
 Beware not to change the _type_ field at the top of the markdown files.**

-☝️️️️️ **Beware, when updating your gatsby-config.js file, you must stop and start again `gatsby develop` so it can source the new configuration** ☝️
+:point_up: **Beware, when updating your gatsby-config.js file, you must stop and start again `gatsby develop` so it can source the new configuration** :point_up:

-## 💄 Change Logo
+## :lipstick: Change Logo

 Look at the [Advanced configuration](-advanced-configuration) section.

-## 🧪 Advanced configuration
+## :ghost: Advanced configuration

 For more advanced configurations, you can use [Component Shadowing](https://www.gatsbyjs.org/blog/2019-04-29-component-shadowing/).
 For example to override the logo.